 Have a creative solution that contributes to the public’s access to the justice system

 Meet the standard membership requirements for members in the LIZ

 For complete rules on eligibility, please read the challenge rules.

-Six startups will be selected and awarded access to the Legal Innovation Zone for a four-month residency and customized programming, to begin August 2, 2016.
-At the end of four months, the startups will participate in a “Demo Day” event on or about November 25, 2016, where three of the six startups will be selected and awarded seed money of $25,000, $15,000, and $10,000 for 1st place, 2nd place, and 3rd place, respectively.
-Each of these startups will also be invited to stay in the Legal Innovation Zone for an additional four months.
+Six startups were selected and awarded access to the Legal Innovation Zone for a four-month residency and customized programming, that began August 2, 2016.
+At the end of four months, the startups participated in a “Demo Day” event where three of the six startups were to be selected and awarded seed money of $25,000, $15,000, and $10,000 for 1st place, 2nd place, and 3rd place, respectively.
+Each of these startups were also invited to stay in the Legal Innovation Zone for an additional four months.

-As part of their residency, Legal Innovation Zone startups will receive:
+As part of their residency, Legal Innovation Zone startups received: